All Episodes

 All we would have to do is enforce current law, and we could reform the immigration problem without anything new.

-We had plenty of existing gun law.
+Ditto gun control, we had plenty of existing gun law.

 That's the question that needs to be asked of Mayor Emmanuel in Chicago and of President Obama, because there is a runaway murder rate in Chicago, and it's mostly young black children who are being murdered in Chicago.

-And I by the way, I don't see their parents being flown to Washington.
+And I, by the way, I don't see their parents being flown to Washington.

-Because it happens two or three a day rather than twenty-five or thirty at one time with the media on site for a week or ten days in a row.
+As an aside, I don't see a whole lot of attention being paid to the murder rate in Chicago because it happens two or three a day rather than 25 or 30 at one time with the media on site for a week or 10 days in a row.

 So the murder rate in Chicago is kind of a ho-hum thing.

-Yeah, happens every day.
+Yeah, it happens every day.

 No big deal.

-So you don't take their parents to Washington, you don't put them in touch with members of uh the House or the Senate seeking new gun control bill.
+You don't put them in touch with members of the House or the Senate seeking new gun control bill.

 Why?